Kingston upon Hull

 was founded in 1927 and had over 16,000 students in 2022.
 Rugby league football teams include clubs Hull F.C. and Hull Kingston Rovers.
-The city's association football club is Hull City (EFL Championship).
+The city's association football club is Hull City (Premier League).
 Hull RUFC and Hull Ionians both play in the National League 2 North of rugby union.

 The city came 2nd in the Time Out list of the 15 best places to visit in the UK in 2024, with the guide commenting that the city has got "The Deep, an enormous aquarium with 3,000 species, a picturesque old town which survived the city's relentless WWII bombings, and lots of up and coming indie art galleries like Ground and Artlink.
 Don't sleep on Hull".
 In 2016, it was named as one of the top 10 cities in the world to visit by Rough Guides alongside cities such as Seoul, Vancouver, Amsterdam and Reykjavik.
-In 2017, the city was featured in The Sunday Times Best Places to Live Guide and in 2024 was named as one of the UK's most "up and coming" places to move to. however, Kingston upon Hull has been ranked as one of the most deprived cities in the UK and the fourth most deprived local authority in the country.
-The city also has a lower than average life expectancy than the majority of the Uk.
+In 2017, the city was featured in The Sunday Times Best Places to Live Guide and in 2024 was named as one of the UK's most "up and coming" places to move to.
+However, Kingston upon Hull has been ranked as one of the most deprived cities in the UK and the fourth most deprived local authority in the country.
+The city also has a lower than average life expectancy than the majority of the UK.

 History

 Wyke and wool trade

 Kingston upon Hull stands on the north bank of the Humber Estuary at the mouth of its tributary, the River Hull.
-The valley of the River Hull has been inhabited since the early Neolithic period but there is little evidence of a substantial settlement in the area of the present city.
+The valley of the River Hull has been inhabited since the early Neolithic period, but there is little evidence of a substantial settlement in the area of the present city.
 The area was attractive to people because it gave access to a prosperous hinterland and navigable rivers but the site was poor, being remote, low-lying and with no fresh water.
 It was originally an outlying part of the hamlet of Myton, named Wyke.
 The name is thought to originate either from a Scandinavian word Vik meaning inlet or from the Saxon Wic meaning dwelling place or refuge.